Konstantin Khabensky on Nazi Camp Escape Movie ‘Sobibor’

 Khabensky says that one of the challenges of the shoot, which took place in Lithuania, was the cold weather, as the film was shot in the fall, the same time of year that the real-life escape took place.

-The producers included Ilya Vasiliev and Gleb Fetisov, who earned an Oscar nomination this year for “Loveless.”
+The producers were Elmira Aynulova, Gleb Fetisov, who earned an Oscar nomination this year for “Loveless,” and Maria Zhuromskaya.
 Khabensky praises them for having the “bravery to go on the market with a film like this.”
 The Russian government also helped fund the movie.

 All Media Company, which is handling international sales, has sold the film to Germany, where it is being distributed by KonoStar and Katrina TV, France and Switzerland, where it was picked up by First International Production, the U.K., where the distributor is 4 Digital Media, and Japan, where it was picked up by Fine Films.
 Other territory deals include Spain (Flins and Piniculas), Israel (KinoRai), Benelux (DFW), Poland (Nova Films), Hungary (Romis Entertainment), and Australia (Jewish Intl.
 Film Festival).